FAQ

 About

-My name is Fanny and I founded Bangla Begum in 2019.
-I have been designing jewelry for 11 years, first in India where I used to live, then in Paris (I am French) where I co-founded a fine jewelry startup.
+My name is Fanny Boucher and I founded Bangla Begum in 2019.
+I have been designing jewelry for 15 years, first in India where I used to live, then in Paris where I co-founded a fine jewelry startup.
 A couple of years ago I left my startup and started working full time on Bangla Begum.

 My first job ever was being the “eye” of a French jeweller in India.
-Which sounds way more glamorous than it was: I was just sorting and pairing gemstones, and doing export paperwork.
-I learned a lot!
+Which sounds way more glamorous than it was: I was basically just sorting and pairing gemstones, managing production with local workshops, and doing export paperwork.
 After a few years, I started designing my own jewelry, then after a few more years I co-founded a fine jewelry startup called Gemmyo, for which I moved back to Paris.
-At first I was just doing the stone buying, then we decided to be a brand and I became creative director.
 After five years of startup life, I left to launch Bangla Begum.

 Boob ring

 I wanted to design a signet ring to make (gentle!) fun of signet rings.
-What else than a nipple to twist this very serious jewelry staple?
-However, when the first prototype came back from the factory, the joke became something else.
-Something powerful about women.
-Like a grave echo to my first humorous impulse.
-A client told me her Boob ring was her “small totem of everything” - I couldn't say it better.
+And what else than a nipple to twist this very serious jewelry staple?

 The Boob ring is made in a historic factory in the East of France.